Aura Gallery

-The Aura Gallery (亦安画廊 (亦安畫廊, Yìān Huàláng)) is an art gallery in Beijing, China.
+The Aura Gallery (亦安画廊 (亦安畫廊, Yìān Huàláng)) is an art gallery in Chaoyang District, Beijing, China.

 History

 Established in Shanghai, the gallery opened in 2000.
 Since its establishment, the gallery has become a leader in the search and promotion of Chinese contemporary art.
 In August 2009, the gallery was moved to Chaoyang District in Beijing.

 The gallery also works to promote Western art into the Asian markets.
 The gallery also provides its services to organizations and individual collectors.

 Exhibitions

 The gallery has exhibited numerous art including Art Beijing, SH Contemporary, Luo Quanmu - Butterfly Catching, and BANG!: Liu Dahong and Qu Guangci.

 Taiwan branch

 The gallery plans to establish a branch in Taiwan in April 2014 at Dunhua South Road, Daan, Taipei at a cost of NT$ 150 million.